actions/toolkit/packages/artifact/docs/faq.md

 | v4 | v4 | v2 |
 | <v3 | <v3 | < v1 |

-1. **Matching Versions:**
-	- Use matching versions of `actions/upload-artifact` and `actions/download-artifact` to ensure compatibility.
+ Use matching versions of `actions/upload-artifact` and `actions/download-artifact` to ensure compatibility.

-2. **Workflow YAML File:**
-   - In your GitHub Actions workflow YAML file, you specify the version of the actions you want to use.
+In your GitHub Actions workflow YAML file, you specify the version of the actions you want to use.
 For example:
      ```yaml
      uses: actions/upload-artifact@v4
      # ...